- The swamp territory of Louisiana is the perfect habitat for many snake species.

 Like its name, the Western Pygmy Rattlesnake is a smaller snake that is scattered throughout the state of Louisiana.
 Over time these snakes have become increasingly uncommon throughout the state, and now they are mainly found in the western portions of Louisiana, except along the western edges of the Mississippi River and along the coast.

 Western pygmy rattlesnakes are the smallest venomous snake in Louisiana, measuring about 15 inches on average, although they can grow between 16 and 25 inches long.
 These snakes have a striking appearance, with dark spots along the top and sides of their gray or silver bodies.
 Some of the pygmy rattlesnakes in Louisiana also have a rust-colored stripe running vertically down the middle of their backs, while others do not.
 Western pygmy rattlesnakes have a black stripe around their eyes running down to their mouth.

-Pygmy rattlesnakes have a cytotoxic venom.
+Pygmy rattlesnakes have cytotoxic venom.
 However, because they are smaller rattlesnakes, they do inject a lot of venom when they bite.
-Despite their small size and this low venom yield, however, being bit by a western pygmy rattlesnake can disrupt your blood flow, prevent blood clotting, and destroy tissue.
+Despite their small size and this low venom yield, however, being bitten by a western pygmy rattlesnake can disrupt your blood flow, prevent blood clotting, and destroy tissue.

 3. Eastern Diamondback Rattlesnake